 ELCFV staff members responsible for relocating services under this plan to the selected alternate facility are known collectively as the Relocation Team (Attachment 1).

 The Relocation Team must be able to continue operations and the performance of mission-essential functions for up to 30 days at an alternate facility.
-Each alternate facility is to be equipped with telephones, computers, and fax machines.
+Each alternate facility is to be equipped with telephones, computers, printing and fax machines.

 Since alternate facility space and support capabilities may be limited, the membership of the Relocation Team is restricted to only those personnel who possess the skills and experience needed for the execution of mission-essential functions.